ordinaryexperts/terraform-aws-sns-cloudwatch-logs/README.md

 ## SNS to CloudWatch Logs Features

-This Lambda Function forwards subject & body of SNS messages to CloudWatch Log Group Stream
+This Lambda Function forwards SNS messages to a CloudWatch Log Group.

 - Enhances the value of CloudWatch Logs by enabling easy entry creation from any service, function and script that can send SNS notifications
 - Enables cloud-init, bootstraps and functions to easily write log entries to a centralized CloudWatch Log